ligato/docs/docs/user-guide/concepts.md

 VPP agents can receive configuration data from multiple sources such as a KV data store or gRPC client.
 An [orchestrator plugin][orchestrator plugin] synchronizes and resolves any conflicts from the individual sources.
 This presents a "single configuration source" to VPP agent plugins.

 !!!
 Note
     The VPP agent _does not require_ a KV data store.
-You can convey configuration data using gRPC, agentctl, Client v2, CLI or customized methods.
+You can convey configuration data using gRPC, REST, agentctl, Client v2, CLI or customized methods.
 However, you remove the burden of handling state by using a KV data store to store and distribute configuration data to your CNFs.

 ---

-### Supported KV Data Stores
+### Supported KV data stores

 !!!
 Note
     Connector is a type of plugin providing connectivity to an external entity such as a KV data store.
 The etcd plugin is considered a connector.